Alcmaeon of Croton: Study of the senses

+Theophrastus in his De Sensu offers a summary of the physiological science of Alcmaeon, where his positions regarding the ability to understand being what separates man from animals, the way in which each individual sense operates and the brain being the center of activity for thought and senses, are mentioned.
+Alcmaeon differed from his contemporaries in several ways.
+While Empedocles held that sensations resulted from interactions between likes with the residence of the mind being in the heart, Alcmaeon concluded that sensations were born out of interactions between unlikes and the seat of the mind was the head.
+He further disagreed with Empidocles regarding the identity between sensation and thought, and he drew a clear distinction between them.
+This served as a defining difference between animals who can only sense, and the superior man who can also think, a notion accepted and confirmed by Aristotle.

-Calcidius' commentary on Plato's Timaeus praises Alcmaeon (as well as Callisthenes and Herophilus), about their work on the nature of the eye.
+Calcidius' commentary on Plato's Timaeus praises Alcmaeon, Callisthenes, and Herophilus for their work on the nature of the eye.
 He mentions that Alcmaeon excised an animal eye to study the optic nerve.
 However, there is no evidence that Alcmaeon himself dissected the eye or the skull.
 Based on this observation, and more rudimentary, Alcmaeon described the senses, except for the touch sense.
 These observations contributed to the study of medicine by establishing the connection between the brain and the sense organs, and outlined the paths of the optic nerves as well as stating that the brain is the organ of the mind.
 Many scholars believe that Plato referred to Alcmaeon's work, when writing in Phaedo about the senses and how we or animals think.
 He also stated that the eye contains both fire and water, with vision occurring once something is seen and reflected by the gleaming and translucent part of the eye.